alejaromerom/alejaromerom/README.md

 - 👓 Knowledge on HTML5, CSS3 and JavaScript
-- 🔭 I’m currently working on new projects and studying Software Engineering
+- 🔭 I’m currently working on new projects and studying different technologies
 - 🌱 Improving skills about Web Development
 - 📫 How to reach me: https://www.linkedin.com/in/alejaromerom/
 - ⚡ I love music 🎶